 - Licensing with the City of Cambridge

 - ZOOM webinar

 - HUPD or Securitas details

 - SES bartenders

 - Crimson EMS

 - Ticketing Services with the Harvard Box Office

 - Massachusetts Fire Department crowd manager training

-- Outdoor Events
+- Outdoor spaces

-- Attendance of 100 people or more
+- Career Services

-If you are planning an event that requires Event Registration you must begin the Event Registration process at least 3 weeks in advance of your event date.
-We recommend you have a venue confirmed for your event 4 weeks in advance of your event date, if not earlier.
+- The Marhsalls Office

+If you are planning an event that requires Event Registration you must begin the Event Registration process 4 weeks in advance of your event date.
+A venue should also be confirmed at this time.
 Students in the early phases of planning their events on campus may be interested in visiting the "Vendors" section of the Appendix to explore some of the vendors we have worked with in the past.